 Another area of interest is how to braid Indigenous and Western Science in her Biology courses.
 She organizes hands-on activities in her labs under the guidance of an Elder who shares protocol and stories with students.

-I’m an Associate Professor in Indigenous Social Work (INSW) at the First Nations University of Canada (FNUniv) at the Saskatoon campus.
-A citizen of the Metis-Nation Saskatchewan (MN-S), I’m from a small community in the mountains of British Columbia.
-Moving to Saskatchewan in 1999, I completed my PhD in Clinical Psychology at the University of Saskatchewan in 2010.
-My PhD dissertation, Re-searching Metis Identity: My Metis Family Story, was completed along with my family, exploring Metis stories, identity, child welfare, trauma and healing, separation, reunion, and Metis research methods.
-My research has helped me understand my Metis culture for myself, my family, and my work.
-Before becoming a faculty member at FNUniv in 2013, I was the Director of Health at the MN-S. I am grateful to be a mother to three boys.
-I enjoy learning and sharing Indigenous knowledges and methods, and I have a particular connection with the ceremony of circles.
+Dr. Tara Turner is an Associate Professor in Indigenous Social Work (INSW) at the Saskatoon Campus.
+A citizen of the Metis-Nation Saskatchewan (MN-S), Dr. Turner is from a small community in the mountains of British Columbia.
+Moving to Saskatchewan in 1999, she completed her PhD in Clinical Psychology at the University of Saskatchewan in 2010.
+Tara’s PhD dissertation, Re-searching Metis Identity: My Metis Family Story, was completed along with my family, exploring Metis stories, identity, child welfare, trauma and healing, separation, reunion, and Metis research methods.
+Her research has helped her understand her Metis culture for herself, her family, and her work.

 Indigenous Business & Public Administration – Jason Bird